Lonely Boy (Andrew Gold song)

 "Lonely Boy" is an international hit song from 1977, written and recorded by Andrew Gold in 1976 for his album What's Wrong with This Picture?
-It spent five months on the American charts, peaking at number seven in both Canada and the United States, the latter for three consecutive weeks on June 11, 18 and 25, 1977, and number 11 in the United Kingdom.
+It spent 5 months on the American charts, peaking at number 7 in both Canada and the United States, the latter for 3 consecutive weeks on June 11, 18 and 25, 1977, and number 11 in the United Kingdom.
 While "Lonely Boy" was Gold's biggest hit in the US, his "Never Let Her Slip Away" achieved greater success in the UK.

 Overview

 The song follows the life of a child who feels neglected by his parents after the birth of a younger sister.
 Many assume this song to be autobiographical, yet Gold denied the implication, despite great similarities between the lyrics and his life.
 Regarding the verses' first lines: "He was born on a summer day in 1951" matches Gold's August 2, 1951 birthday, "In the summer of '53 his mother/Brought him a sister" matches his sister Martha's July 22, 1953 birthday, and "He left home on a winter day, 1969" may match the formation of Bryndle, of which Andrew was a member, in 1969.

 The second verse of the song features backing vocals provided by Linda Ronstadt.
 Gold had previously worked with Ronstadt as a producer and backing musician.

-The song was also released as an edited single, eliminating the vocal bridge and shortening the instrumental finale.

-It is written in the key of A major with a tempo of 122 BPM.

-The song starts with the piano accompaniment, which first seems to be on beat but then when the drums join in, it is exposed to be one half of a beat off.
+The song is owned and managed by the estate of Andrew Gold and administered by Kobalt Music.